gui23dib/Flutter-course/README.md

 ### Navigating the repository
  - Each branch represents a differente exercise
- - To access the right exercise select the branch on github or access through git with `git checkout "exercise-name"`
+ - To access the right exercise select the branch on github or access through git `git checkout "exercise-name"`